 Horowhenua is located north of Wellington and Kāpiti.
-It stretches from slightly north of the town of \bar{O} taki in the south to just south of Himatangi in the north, and from the coast to the top of the Tararua Range in the east.
+It stretches from slightly north of the town of Ōtaki in the south to just south of Himatangi in the north including Foxton township, and from the coast to the top of the Tararua Range in the east.
 Its main town is Levin.
 The district covers a land area of 1,064 km2.
 Manawatū